aratrikchandra/End-to-End-Content-Based-Movie-Recommendation-System/README.md

 **Deployment :**

-Deployment is done using streamlit and make a web application movie recommandation system.
+Deployment is done using streamlit and make a web application movie Recommendation System.
 <p align="center">
 <img src = "https://github.com/Arupsau/End-to-End-Movie-Recomandation-System-Using-Streamlit/blob/main/Images/Recommandation_System.png">
 </p>

 **Future Work :**

-In future , I will try to use Collaborative Filtering and Hybrid Recommandation System.
-Also I will try to add description about the movies and  trailer of the particular recommanded movies using API fetch.
+In future , I will try to use Collaborative Filtering and Hybrid Recommendation System.
+Also I will try to add description about the movies and  trailer of the particular recommended movies using API fetch.